 I am disappointed to receive this email from you.
 I disagree with your assessment that our methodology is inconsistent with the engagement.
 I request you immediately specifically identify where our methodology is inconsistent with the terms of the engagement.
 We will not cease work, and will not accept your email as notice of termination for your convenience, until such time as you can satisfy me that our work is not compliant with the engagement and that we are unable to cure any default.
 In case you do not recall the terms of the engagement, I have attached your signed copy of the engagement for your easy reference.
-I do draw your attention to the termination provisions within the engagement which specify that a termination for convenience carries with It obligations for all reasonable costs associated with a termination for convenience.
+I do draw your attention to the termination provisions within the engagement which specify that a termination for convenience.
 Terrace Timber Ltd. has indicated they expect us to complete our work under the joint engagement and their intentions to honour their commitments therein.

-Also for your convenience, I have attached our December 2022 invoice for works completed during the month.
-I also note that Skeena is in breach of the terms of our engagement and has not yet paid the November 2022 Invoice.
+Also for your convenience, I have attached our December 2022 involce for works completed during the month.
+I also note that Skeena is in breach of the terms of our engagement and has not yet paid the November 2022 invoice.
 I have attached that invoice for your convenience so you can get it paid and cure Skeena's default.
 I note that Skeena has been late in every payment.